hunter-teacher-cert/reg_assignments-ischeff/02_data/README.md

 The lesson for this assignment might go like:

 Do Now: See/Think/Wonder with csv file of squirrel data!
+(Liam) / Enter data rows into applab and wait for folks to realize it's inefficient?
+(Lyuba)

 Mini-lesson: Data input w/csv in python
 Main Talking points: